Put your name here ->

 the Ruffini has a larger (what is the expression?) than the Merkl.

-27. Capsaicin stimulates the VR-1 receptor.
-ANSWER EITHER (1) What would
+24. Capsaicin gates the VR-1 receptor.
+ANSWER EITHER (1) What Drosophila

 touch as mediated by the lemniscal system."
 ANSWER EITHER (1) What